laminas/getlaminas.org/data/blog/2025/2025-02-13-mezzio101-creating-pages-and-modules.md

 composer mezzio mezzio:handler:create "App\Handler\AboutHandler"
 ```

-Below we run through the new files and edits the command above has performed.
+Below are the new files created by the command:

+- `src/App/src/Handler/AboutHandler.php`
+- `src/App/src/Handler/AboutHandlerFactory.php`
+- `config/autoload/mezzio-tooling-factories.global.php` (unless it already exists)
+- `src/App/templates/app/about.html.twig`

+The only thing left for us to do manually is set up the routing for our new page at `http://localhost:8080/about`.

+Let's look at these changes in detail.

 #### The new handler